govau/content-guide/_punctuation-grammar/ellipses.md

 order: 13
 ---

-Use ellipses after text when deliberately leaving something out, for example in the middle of a long quote.
+Use ellipses after text when deliberately leaving something out --- for example in the middle of a long quote.

 {% include guide_example.liquid
   title = "referencing a PDF"